maael/info/data/drinks.md

 - Vodka, 2 shots
 - Sweet and sour mix, 2 shots
-- Sprite soda, 1 dash
+- Sprite, 1 dash
 - Cranberry juice, 1 dash

 ## Steps

-- Mix vodka and sweet and sour mix proportionally in any size batch, then add sprite or 7-up and cranberry accordingly, a dash each per serving
+- Mix vodka and sweet and sour mix proportionally in any size batch, then add sprite or Sprite and cranberry accordingly, a dash each per serving
 - Directions are for single, regular bar size servings.

 ---